Girard Township, Michigan

+Communities

+There are no other incorporated municipalities within the township.
+The only other concentrated settlement is the unincorporated community of Girard, at 42°01′46″N 85°00′05″W. The community of Girard was first established in 1829.

 Geography

 Most of the township is drained by branches of Hog Creek, a tributary of the Coldwater River, which flows through the southwest of the township.
-Tenkonsha Creek drains the northeast of the township, flowing into the St. Joseph River near Tekonsha.
+Tekonsha Creek drains the northeast of the township, flowing into the St. Joseph River near Tekonsha.

 According to the United States Census Bureau, the township has a total area of 93.7 km2, of which 90.8 km2 is land and 2.9 km2, or 3.05%, is water.